 9. Learn how credit cards work

 Credit cards offer you a line of credit that can be used to make purchases but require that you pay back the loan amount in the future.
 When using a credit card, you will need to make at least the minimum payment every month by the due date on the balance.
 Many credit card companies now offer additional benefits and rewards.
-Find out what your credit card provider offers you, and switch to a better one if need be.
+Find out what your credit card provider offers you, and switch to a better one if

 10. Start saving for your retirement